-2.1.
-Early detection
+2.2 Early Detection

 While event detection has been studied extensively in the literature of computer vision, little attention has been paid to early detection.
-Davis and Tyagi [2] addressed rapid recognition of human actions using the probability ratio test.
+Davis and Tyagi (2006) addressed rapid recognition of human actions using the probability ratio test.
 This is a passive method for early detection; it assumes that a generative HMM for an event class, trained in a standard way, can also generate partial events.
-Similarly, Ryoo [15] took a passive approach for early recognition of human activities; he developed two variants of the bag-of-words representation to mainly address the computational issues, not timeliness or accuracy, of the detection process.
+Schindler and Van Gool (2008), Mauthner et al. (2009), Masood et al. (2011) proposed to train one-frame or two-frame detectors, but these detectors yield high false positive rates (FPR) for many types of events.
+Ryoo (2011) considered the unseen part of an event as a latent variable and developed two variants of the bag-of-words representation.
+His approach failed to account for the sequential nature of temporal events, and it mainly addressed the computational issues, not the timeliness or accuracy, of the detection process.
+Around the same time that our method was being developed (Hoai and De la Torre 2012a), Nowozin and Shotton (2012) proposed low-latency HMMs, but their approach required additional annotation for Kinect data.
+More recently, Ellis et al. (2013) explored the trade-off between accuracy and observational latency by seeking distinctive canonical human poses.

-Previous work on early detection exists in other fields, but its applicability in computer vision is unclear.
-Neill et al. [11] studied disease outbreak detection.
-Their approach, like online change-point detection [3], is based on detecting the locations where abrupt statistical changes occur.
+Previous work on early detection exists in other fields, but its applicability to computer vision is unclear.
+Neill et al. (2006) studied disease outbreak detection.
+Their approach, like online change-point detection (Desobry et al. 2005), is based on detecting the locations where abrupt statistical changes occur.
 This technique, however, cannot be applied to detect temporal events such as smiling and frowning, which must and can be detected and recognized independently of the background.
-Brown et al. [1] used the n-gram model for predictive typing, i.e., predicting the next word from previous words.
+Brown et al. (1992) used the n-gram model for predictive typing, i.e., predicting the next word from previous words.
 However, it is hard to apply their method to computer vision, which does not have a well-defined language model yet.
 Early detection has also been studied in the context of spam filtering, where immediate and irreversible decisions must be made whenever an email arrives.
-Assuming spam messages were similar to one another, Haider et al. [6] developed a method for detecting batches of spam messages based on clustering.
+Assuming spam messages were similar to one another, Haider et al. (2007) developed a method for detecting batches of spam messages based on clustering.
 But visual events such as smiling or frowning cannot be detected and recognized just by observing the similarity between constituent frames, because this characteristic is neither requisite nor exclusive to these events.

 It is important to distinguish between forecasting and detection.
 Forecasting predicts the future while detection interprets the present.
-For example, financial forecasting (e.g., [8]) predicts the next day's stock index based on the current and past observations.
+For example, financial forecasting (e.g., Kim 2003) predicts the next day's stock index based on the current and past observations.
 This technique cannot be directly used for early event detection because it predicts the raw value of the next observation instead of recognizing the event class of the current and past observations.
 Perhaps, forecasting the future is a good first step for recognizing the present, but this two-stage approach has a disadvantage because the former may be harder than the latter.
 For example, it is probably easier to recognize a partial smile than to predict when it will end or how it will progress.